skrtks/powerRangers/README.md

 ## Changing used district

-When running main.py you will be asked which district to run and which arlorithm to use.
+  When running main.py you will be asked which district to run, which algorithm to use and whether to apply the hillclimber

-To change the number of loops for the connecter and/or the hillClimber change 'numberOfLoops' in conneter.py and/or hillClimber.py
+  To change the number of loops for the connecter and/or the hillClimber change 'numberOfLoops' in randomWithPreference connecter.py and/or hillClimber.py

+  To change the number of loops for the hillclimber with connecter change 'numberOfLoops' in main.py.
+This specifies how many times the   hillblimber will start for a new connection.
+The number of loops described above is implemented in these runs.

 ## Built With
 ```